 To use a disposable liner without an absorbent element –

-- place the liner over the pale and push it down to the bottom of the pale
+- place the liner over the pail and push it down to the bottom of the pale

 - as soon as the liner has been used, keeping the liner in the bucket, tip the contents of the liner down the toilet

 - rinse the liner if you wish, and tip the contents down the toilet again

 - remove the liner from the bucket and tie off the top of the used empty liner

 - throw the liner away in the outside trash destined for landfill

 Before you start cleaning, get prepared with the right equipment and clothes

 You must first prepare yourself for cleaning – gloves and overalls, so you don’t get poop and urine on your clothes.

 Tip # 2

 You will need the right cleaning products for the job.
 You require a cleaner and a disinfectant, or a combination of the two.